 At CSU, you can talk to current students who have recently returned from their own education abroad program.
 They can help you consider all of the pieces that go into making the most of your experience — from cost and academics, to length of time and lifestyle.
 Once you’ve chosen a program, they’ll also help you with the application and pre-departure process.

-A simple way to get an inside look at the education abroad experience is by following us on social.
-Follow the Office of International Programs on Instagram and keep up with #RamsAbroad to check out stories from current students.
+A simple way to get an inside look at the education abroad experience is by following the Office of International Programs on Instagram and keep up with #RamsAbroad to check out stories from current students.

 Because of the number of education abroad opportunities available, there’s a lot of flexibility in the type of program, destination, and length of stay.
-Once you have an understanding of the ‘why’ behind your desire to have this experience, you can begin to explore options.
+Once you know why you want to have this experience, you can begin to explore options.

 Type of program